Sound Maker

 Jaime has achieved notable accomplishments in the realm of concert music, including composing solo, chamber, and orchestral works, often receiving commissions from soloists and organizations.
 Their piano duet titled ‘an incomplete autobiography’ was the runner-up in the 2018 Anderson & Roe New Music New Video composition competition.
 Some of Jaime's commissioned works include "Señora de las Sombras" premiered at soundfest 2022, ‘Pink Cloud Ballade’ premiered by the Sheffield Clarinet Choir in 2023, and ‘Three distant moods,’ commissioned and recorded by Devan Jaquez in 2020.
 They were also commissioned by the Royal Conservatoire of Scotland’s 2023 PLUG Festival to compose ‘statues of bone flowers,’ premiered by the GAIA duo, and ‘voiceless and brown’ premiered with Stephanie Lamprea and Calum Huggan.
 Jaime has also composed orchestral pieces including ‘Sirens 'Round Midnight’ and ‘ballade for the end of the white supremacist capitalist patriarchy.’

-Jaime has presented their research at ICMC 2019, Shared Narratives 2021, Sonic Rebellions 2022, and the LGBTA+ Music Symposium in Vienna 2022.
+Jaime has presented their research at ICMC 2019, Shared Narratives 2021/2024, Sonic Rebellions 2022/2024, the F-List in Music Research Conference 2024, and the LGBTA+ Music Symposium in Vienna 2022.
 They have peer-reviewed for both books and articles.
-In 2022, Jaime was a guest lecturer at the Royal Conservatoire of Scotland’s Music Psychology short-course.
-They led a seminar on the current scholarship of decolonising music.
+In 2022, Jaime gave a guest lecturer at the Royal Conservatoire of Scotland’s Music Psychology short-course.
+Further experience was gained while guest lecturing for the music composition department in 2023-2024.
 Jaime was also a sound design lecturer at Purdue University from 2013-2014 where they taught undergraduate courses on recording studios and theatre sound design techniques.

 Regarding their education, Jaime holds an MFA in music composition from the Vermont College of Fine Arts (2017) and an MA with distinction in music composition from The University of Sheffield (2018).
-Currently, Jaime is a doctoral candidate at the Royal Conservatoire of Scotland, focusing their research on how identities related to race, gender, and disability influence the creative practices of Latina/o/x sound artists.
+Currently, Jaime is a doctoral candidate at the Royal Conservatoire of Scotland, focusing on the impact of white affectivity on the practices of brown composers.
 Their primary supervisor is Dr Doolittle with Dr Bhachu, Dr Hopfinger and Dr Knotts co-supervising.
 Jaime has studied with notable composers including Veronica Pejril, Scott Perkins, Johnathon Bailey Holland, John Mallia, Michael Early, Roger Zahab, Adam Stanović, and Dorothy Ker.

 Subscribe